kadenP/TheRoleOfBuildingsInAChangingEnvironmentalEra_PleweMSThesis/Chapter4/Python Code/README.md

+**BuildingOpt_OT.py**: Runs multiopjective optimization on the small office building for the problem declared in SOProblems_OT.py

 **EPDataModule.py**: Loads the energy plus simulation data that will be used for the uncertainty analysis.

 **GenerateEnergyPlusData.py**: This script will generate energy plus model data with different sample sizes to use in UA and SA.